ClearBlade/ClearBlade-Python-SDK/README.md

 mySystem = System(SystemKey, SystemSecret)
 ```
-A system hosted on mydomain.clearblade.com with the auto-logout disabled.
+A system hosted on a customer platform, such as https://customer.clearblade.com

 ```python
 from clearblade.ClearBladeCore import System